 Unroll the Fence Fabric and Install a Tension Bar

 - Lay the chain link mesh on the ground outside the fence.

 - Weave the tension bar through the links at the end of the mesh.

 - The bar makes the end of the fence rigid and provides something to attach to the posts.

-- Without releasing the fence puller, insert a tension bar in the mesh close enough so it can be fastened to the tension bands on the end post nearest the fence puller.
+If the mesh changed height or became distorted during tightening, pull on it to reshape it.
+Without releasing the fence puller, weave a tension bar through the mesh.
+Make sure it’s close enough to be fastened to the tension bands on the end post nearest the fence puller.

 - Pull the tension bar into the tension bands on the end post by hand.

 - Repeat the entire hanging and stretching process along the remaining sides of the fence.

-- Loop the tie wire around the top rail, pull it firmly and tie it back onto the mesh.
+- Loop the tie wire around the top rail.
+Pull it firmly and tie it back onto the mesh.

 - Thread a tension wire through the bottom loops of the mesh and tighten it around the end posts.